 As you’re scaling an engineering team this split becomes more apparent when trying to get new hires up to speed.
 Scala has a lot of rough edges already around getting a build environment, SBT pain, IDE environment pain , release upgrade pain, slow build times, add on top of that a heavy dose of functional concepts required for proficiency and the ramp up time grows and dev output slows down.
 Now there’s more upfront training from existing developers required which slows things down as well.
 SBT is also a real sore spot.
 There’s always that one person who actually knows what the heck SBT is doing and can debug everyone’s issues.
 I’m aware that Scala is not scalaz and they can be mutually exclusive, but I’ve seen issues with or without it.

 It’s also not a question of Scala being “too hard”.
 I’ve never had someone not be able to learn the language.
 It’s about the investment.
 You make an investment in something with the hope of it paying off somehow down the line.
 Whether that’s faster time to market, higher performance/lower cost, or increased stability.
 There are specialized places I’ve seen that happen with Scala but not in the general case.
+We discussed as we were about to scale up if we wanted to invest in more docs, guidelines, example projects, etc… but the reality was we didn’t think that investment would come back vs Go.

 This isn’t unique to companies I’ve worked for.
 Twitter has gone through the same growing pains, as well as other companies I’ve talked to at conferences and people I know working with Scala.
 It’s a common theme, in fact.
 While you can have very high performing small teams going with Scala, trying to grow and engineering organization > 50 is an uphill battle.
 If you’re already invested in the JVM, Java8 is a solid choice that borrows some of the concepts of Scala to make Java easier to work with.